 You can go into central london via Waterloo and then take the tube to Embankment and pick up a District line train bound for Wimbledon that takes you to Fulham Broadway which is the nearest tube station to Stamford Bridge, but the quickest way is to get off at Clapham Junction and pick an overground train to either Imperial Wharf or West Brompton, both are about a ten minute walk to Stamford Bridge, from a logistical point of view you will probably get there quicker.

 The Away Section

-Its situated in the East corner of the Shed End and consists of two tiers, upper and lower, two season's ago it was over £50 for the upper and £47 for the lower, but this year due to the Twenty's Plenty campaign by the Football Supporters Federation that has seen all away tickets reduced to £30 and then Virgin Media who are subsidising all away fans by a further £10 for this weeks games, it now cost just £20 for this game.
+Its situated in the East corner of the Shed End and consists of two tiers, upper and lower, a few season's ago it was over £50 for the upper and £47 for the lower, but this is the third year due to the Twenty's Plenty campaign by the Football Supporters Federation that has seen all away tickets reduced to £30 and Virgin Media have weighed in to subsidise that by another tenner.

 Given just how low to the action that lower tier is, its recommended to pay the extra and get an elevated view of proceedings.
 It has the full range of food etc, tv screens in the concourse and beer.

 Eating Drinking Etc

 There are quite a few pubs on Fulham Broadway which runs past the stadium, but most of these are quite partisan although as long as your not loud etc, some can be ok, but usually away supporters will have a drink around Earls Court and West Brompton where there are a few pubs and a little less hectic than around the ground as well as a plethora of take aways etc.

 Alternatively just outside Clapham Junction station there are a few good pubs and its a short journey on the overground.